IgniteUI/igniteui-docfx/en/components/carousel.md

 #### Custom nav buttons

-To achieve this we will use [IgxCarouselPrevButtonDirective]({environment:angularApiUrl}/classes/igxcarouselprevbuttondirective.html) and [IgxCarouselNextButtonDirective]({environment:angularApiUrl}/classes/igxcarouselnextbuttondirective.html) with the following approach:
+To achieve this we will use the [IgxCarouselPrevButtonDirective]({environment:angularApiUrl}/classes/igxcarouselprevbuttondirective.html) and [IgxCarouselNextButtonDirective]({environment:angularApiUrl}/classes/igxcarouselnextbuttondirective.html) directives:

 ```html
 ...